pydio/pydio-doc-admin-guide/getting-started/3_installing_pydio_booster.md

 You can download our booster from [DOWNLOAD PYDIO BOOSTER](https://download.pydio.com/pub/booster/release/0.8.6/) choosing the correct version for your architecture.

+## Network Configuration

+The diagram below shows how Pydio Booster will communicate with your server.

+[:image-popup:pydio_booster/booster_network_configuration.png]

 ## Configure and start
-In the Pydio Enterprise Edition there is a nice GUI to manage this component.

 This component was built on top of Caddy, leveraging NSQ, it implements websockets and an upload server.

-Here is a sample configuration files to make it work without it, it's also useful for advanced configurations:
+Here is a sample configuration files to make it work, it's also useful for advanced configurations:

 pydioconf.sample:
 ```